Additional Editorial Review By: Matthew Aragon

 Risks in the Club

 Molly can affect your judgment.
 Multiple studies suggest that MDMA may inhibit a person’s ability to recognize malice, harm, or negative emotions in others.
-Should this research prove correct, those who take molly at clubs, festivals, and even among clandestine therapists should be aware of the potential risks of being under the influence in intimate settings.
-If MDMA does indeed alter a person’s ability to sense malice, it is of the utmost importance to take MDMA in a safe and secure place among trusted people.
-Further, it’s essential to be aware that MDMA may affect a person’s ability to perceive danger.
+Should this research prove correct, those who take molly at clubs, festivals, and even among therapists should be aware of the potential risks of MDMA in intimate settings.
+If MDMA does indeed alter a person’s ability to sense malice, it is of the utmost importance to take MDMA in a safe and secure place among trusted people—with clear and established boundaries and expectations.
+It’s essential to be aware that MDMA may affect a person’s ability to perceive danger.

 What is Consent?

-To repeat, molly may affect a person’s ability to perceive danger and risk—factors that make understanding consent of the utmost importance.
-Consent is an agreement between two or more parties to engage in any activity and sexual activity in particular.
+To repeat, molly may affect a person’s ability to perceive danger and risk—factors that can influence a person’s ability to give consent.
+Consent is an agreement between two or more parties to engage in any activity, although it most commonly refers to sexual activity in particular.
 No matter how loving or open a person appears, they cannot consent if they are incapacitated.
 A person is incapacitated when they cannot make rational decisions and/or understand the “who, what, when, where, why, and how” of a situation.

 - Clear: A verbal “yes.”